suet-lee/suet-lee.github.io/_includes/jnbs/TreeClassifier.md

 }
 ```

 Run the following code to generate data sets for each type of tree.
-These are the 14 common trees in the UK according to https://www.lwtreecare.co.uk/common-uk-trees
+These are the 14 common trees in the UK according to <a href="https://www.lwtreecare.co.uk/common-uk-trees">https://www.lwtreecare.co.uk/common-uk-trees</a>

 ```python